a5anka/a5anka.github.io/_posts/2014-10-05-running-clustered-integration-tests-in-wso2-mb.md

 ---
 layout: post
 title: "Running Clustered Integration Tests in WSO2 MB"
-description: "Clustered integration tests are introduced in WSO2 MB 3.0.0.
-Before version 3.0.0.
-This post tell you how to configure and run the clustered integration tests available in the WSO2 MB."
+description: "This post tell you how to configure and run the clustered integration tests introduced in the WSO2 MB 3.0.0."
+modified: 2015-11-10
 tags: [WSO2, WSO2 MB, Testing]
 comments: true
 share: true
 ---

+>  “If you don’t like testing your product, most likely your customers won’t like to test it either.” - Anonymous

-Clustered integration tests are introduced in WSO2 MB 3.0.0.
-Before version 3.0.0 we did not have clustered integration tests.
-Therefore testing MB in a cluster was a manual process.
-This resulted in wasting valuable time and resources.
-I am writing this post to tell you how to configure and run the clustered integration tests available in the WSO2 MB.
+A message broker or any other software should always be tested extensively to make sure it is working as expected.
+That is why we always try to improve the way we are testing WSO2 MB.
+Since WSO2 MB is used mostly in clustered mode, we need to test and see how WSO2 MB behave in a clustered environment.
+Prior to WSO2 MB 3.0.0, this was a manual process which resulted in wasting valuable time and resources.
+I am writing this post to tell you how to configure and run the clustered integration tests introduced in WSO2 MB 3.0.0.

-Still the MB cluster creation process has to be done manually.
-In a future release we might be able to automate this process also.
-But for the moment we have to create cluster manually.
-With the removal of zoo-keeper server requirement, this is not very hard to do.
-First we need to setup the Cassandra ring properly.
-Then configure MB to use the Cassandra ring and configure MB properly in cluster mode.
+We have not still automated the MB cluster creation process yet.
+In a future release we will be able to automate this process also.
+But for the moment we have to create the cluster manually.
+With the removal of [Apache ZooKeeper][1] dependency from WSO2 MB, this is not very hard to do.
 I am not going to describe how to setup a MB cluster in this post.
+You can follow the WSO2 MB documentation to properly setup a MB cluster.

 ## Configuring test framework
+I am using a two node WSO2 MB cluster for this example.
 Let's assume the MB Node details in the cluster are as follows,

 #### MB Node 1
 * Host name/IP: 192.168.1.5
 * HTTP port   : 9763
 * HTTPS port  : 9443
 * AMQP port   : 5672
+* MQTT Port   : 1883

 #### MB Node 2
 * Host name/IP: 192.168.1.6
 * HTTP port   : 9763
 * HTTPS port  : 9443
 * AMQP port   : 5672
+* MQTT Port   : 1883

-We have to enter this node information in the [automation.xml](https://github.com/wso2-dev/product-mb/blob/master/modules/integration/tests-platform/tests-clustering/src/test/resources/automation.xml) file of the tests-clustering module.
+**1\.** First We have to enter this node information in the [automation.xml][2] file of the tests-clustering module.
 An example configuration is mentioned below